TinyTapeout/tinytapeout_www/content/guides/workshop/draw-a-mosfet/_index.en.md

 ## If you have time, try these next steps

-If you're interested to learn more about microelectronics with SiliWiz, you can try going through all the lessons [here](/siliwiz).
+* If you're interested to learn more about microelectronics with SiliWiz, you can try going through all the lessons [here](/siliwiz).
 Have fun!

-You can also watch this video I made inside the IHP semiconductor factory.
+* I visited IHP semiconductor factory to see how chips are made first hand.
+You can watch it below.

 {{< youtube aBDJQ9NYTEU >}}